 To clear up any confusion on the issue, the Town has consulted with other municipalities regarding the opening of their respective beaches.
 Several are offering ‘resident-only’ parking, not resident-only beaches.
 This is consistent with what Georgina is offering.
 The Town is aware of a local municipality that has opened one of its beaches to residents only, that is attached to its boat launch.
 The Town sought legal opinion in regards to making the beaches and waterfront parks resident only and were advised it does not have the authority under the Municipal Act, and could potentially be left open to a Charter challenge.

 Are there any parking by-law exemptions in place during COVID-19?

 No. The Town of Georgina resumed regular parking enforcement.
 The suspension of the three-hour on-street parking restrictions has been lifted and the three-hour limit is being enforced.
 Everyone is encouraged to be aware of parking signage that indicates no parking or stopping.
-Lanes need to be clear to allow safe road access for emergency vehicles.
+Remember – lanes need to be clear to allow safe road access for emergency vehicles.
 To learn more about parking regulations, visit georgina.ca/parking.

 Can I still pay my parking ticket?

 Pay online at AIMS Parking Ticket Payment